wol-fi/volfi/README.md

 # volfi v0.1.7

-`volfi` is a C++ research prototype for fast Black-Scholes implied variance on the normalized out-of-the-money call side.
+`volfi` is a C++ research prototype for fast Black-Scholes implied variance.

-> **Status:** source-available research prototype.
-Use, redistribution, derivative works, commercialization, or use as the basis for an academic publication requires prior written permission from Wolfgang Schadner.
-See [LICENSE](LICENSE).

 This `v0.1.7` release is the wing-speed update: it extends the previous projected-OTM kernel with a precomputed log-`c` wing seed for the true raw OTM-call domain while keeping the projected ITM-to-OTM path.